-Please note: It is not acceptable to say that you do not agree with the decision or that the amount of council tax support awarded is not enough.
+Please note: It is not acceptable to say that you do not agree with the decision or that the amount of council tax reduction awarded is not enough.
 You need to say why you think the decision is wrong and give relevant facts.
 It will be helpful if you can provide evidence to support your appeal.

 If you are appealing against more than one decision, you should identify the date of each decision and give the reasons why you do not agree with each one.